 An optional dollar value can be set for each goal inside Google Analytics.
 The goal value can be used to report on an actual dollar value, a calculated value or a symbolic value for each conversion.
 The event-based goal allows you to pull the event’s ‘value’, the other goal types use a fixed (or static) value for each conversion.

 Google's paid advertising platform, allowing you to display ads to people searching on Google, third-party search sites (Google Search Partners) and browsing websites and using mobile apps (Google Display Network).
-Check out our accompanying Google AdWords Glossary as a reference for your paid campaigns.
+Check out our accompanying Google Ads Glossary as a reference for your paid campaigns.

 Ummm… Yeah, Google’s digital analytics tool that provides insights into user behavior on websites and mobile apps.

 Google's reporting and dashboarding tool allows you to present and visualize data from Google Analytics, Google Sheets and other data sources.

 Google's A/B and multivariate testing tool, allows you to test different variations of content to increase conversions and improve conversion rate.

 When signals are enabled in Google Analytics aggregated data will be used to populate the Cross Device reports.

 A system for managing the deployment of tracking and other tags on your website.
 Google Tag Manager allows tags to be tested on your website before being deployed live and is designed to reduce the dependence on IT for managing tracking tags.